'Otelo', architect of Portugal's 1974 revolution, dies aged 84 - RFI

 Otelo Saraiva de Carvalho, architect of the so-called Carnation Revolution that ended more than four decades of dictatorship in Portugal, died Sunday aged 84, the April Captains group announced.

-Known in Portugal simply as Otelo, he died at Lisbon's military hospital, spokesman of the group behind the April 1974 revolution, Colonel Vasco Lourenco, told national media.
+Known in Portugal simply as Otelo, he died at Lisbon's military hospital, spokesman for the group behind the April 1974 revolution, Colonel Vasco Lourenco, told national media.

 The high-profile but controversial figure played a key role in the bloodless coup that brought sweeping social, economic and political changes to Portugal.